p4lang/p4c/README.md

 ## Garbage collector

 P4c relies on [BDW garbage collector](https://github.com/ivmai/bdwgc)
 to manage its memory.
-By default, the p4c exectuables are linked with the garbage collector library.
+By default, the p4c executables are linked with the garbage collector library.
 When the GC causes problems, this can be disabled by setting `ENABLE_GC` cmake option to `OFF`.
 However, this will dramatically increase the memory usage by the compiler, and